hericiumvevo/hericiumvevo/README.md

 ## 🚀 About Me
 Slayest designer the world has ever seen

-You may have noticed i don't have many repos myself, everything I do is for [Crystal](https://getcryst.al) LOL
+You may have noticed I don't have many repos myself, everything I do is for [Crystal](https://getcryst.al) LOL

 ## EVEN MORE ABOUT ME????